The 6 Things you need to know before going to a CPA for your Crypto Taxes

 If you are new to the world of crypto taxes, you might want to start with a foundation on the topic.
 However if you are familiar with the basics, you know that all it takes to calculate your capital gains is to know your Cost Basis and the Fair Market Value of the crypto at the time of the trade.
 Once you have this information, you just subtract your cost basis from the fair market value to arrive at your capital gain.
 If you are a relatively low volume trader, you can probably do these calculations by hand.
 If you are a high-volume day-trader on the other hand, or if you haven’t been keeping track of this data for every trade, we recommend using crypto tax software to do the grunt of the capital gains calculations for you.

 Cryptocurrency exploded into the mainstream just this past year (2017).
 This growth spurt into the limelight caught not only the government by surprise, but also most CPA’s.
 The majority of CPA’s out there have no idea what a digital asset even is or why it has value.
-Let’s be honest, a lot of large CPA firms out there are led by older demographics, which are naturally less inclined to cryptocurrency and the idea of it.
-Now that the digital asset class is growing, a lot of CPA’s are trying to play catch up and offer services catered towards the crypto space.
+However, now that the digital asset class is growing, a lot of CPA’s are trying to play catch up and are offering services catered towards the crypto space.
 Be careful about which CPA you go with, and make sure they are knowledgeable about the technology before giving them your money.
+If you are looking, we have a directory of tax pros who are familiar with cryptocurrency.

 The vast majority of traders out there will not be audited.
 The reality is, most individuals never get audited by the IRS in their lifetime.
 However, that does not give you an excuse not to report your crypto activity.
 Blatantly ignoring to file your capital gains from your trading activity is an extremely risky thing to do, and we do not recommend it.
 Not paying taxes can land you in a very bad situation despite the fact of you being audited or not.